jeffnyman/playthology/DEVNOTES.md

 Adding to the complication, the Adv3Lite library changed a lot of material from Adv3 but kept the same comments in place.
 So if you use Adv3 as the basis for your work, the comments are entirely non-helfpul in many cases and, in fact, don't reflect the code.

+Yet another complication is that Adv3 library uses a lot of terminology in its comments that are not really covered in the TADS 3 documentation at all.
+Overall, there is an extreme lack of useful context in how the original library was constructed.
+Libraries like Adv3Lite, as mentioned above, really just took in these same comments -- even when they no longer applied due to code changes -- and simply perpetuated the obfuscation.

+In short, a lot of code archaeology is required if you want to build something on top of TADS 3.
+It makes it a challenge and fun -- and sometimes frustrating -- exercise.

 ----

 A challenge for handling input is two-fold: